 - A budding entrepreneurial spirit, as they make things and think about design and production.

-- A keepsake NYC-designed and made lab coat by our friends at fashion-tech company Thunderlily along with the badge associated with the week of camp they attend.
+- A keepsake lab coat badge associated with the week of camp they attend.
 Attend more weeks and earn more badges!

-Ages: Kindergarten to Grade 5.
-Children will be grouped by age and skill level.
+- Ages: Kindergarten to Grade 6.
+Children are grouped by age and skill level.

 In this exciting week we will investigate living organisms and their environments.
 In addition, we will look at and extract DNA from cells.
 We will examine and grow bacteria and discover properties that classify things as living or non-living.

+Discovering the inventor inside every kid.
 Exploring the past to move the future!
-Kids will think, design, and prototype solutions for world problems.
+Kids will think, design, and prototype solutions for different problems.
 Some projects we will be making include robotics, circuit building, and 3-D printing.